car logo

 How much is full coverage insurance?

-Full coverage car insurance costs $148 per month, or $1,780 per year, on average.
-Some drivers can find rates as cheap as $99 per month from companies like State Farm or USAA.
+Full coverage car insurance costs $175 per month, on average.
+Some drivers can find cheaper rates from companies like State Farm, Erie, Country Financial or USAA.

 Which company is the cheapest option for full coverage?

-State Farm is the cheapest widely available option for full coverage auto insurance, at $99 per month.
-Drivers can also find cheap quotes from Erie, Auto-Owners, Farm Bureau and USAA.
+State Farm is the cheapest widely available option for full coverage auto insurance, at $134 per month.
+Drivers can also find cheap quotes from Auto-Owners to get extra coverage options, and from USAA if you're eligible because of your military connection.

 What does full coverage car insurance cover?